Board of Directors

 To see the ACORN Organisation chart click here.

-For the past six years, Garry has held the position of Clinical Nurse Manager of the perioperative unit at Calvary St Luke’s Hospital Launceston which specialises in orthopaedics, ear/nose/throat and oral surgery.
-He has 22 years of experience in the perioperative setting and is an active member of ACORN Tasmania.
-Garry joined the board in April 2017 and, until becoming president, was chair of the Finance, Audit and Risk (FAR) Committee.
+For the past seven years, Garry Stratton has held the position of Clinical Nurse Manager of the perioperative unit at Calvary St Luke’s Hospital Launceston which specialises in orthopaedics, ear/nose/throat and oral surgery.
+He has 23 years of experience in the perioperative setting and has been a member of ACORN Tasmania executive since 2017.

 Trent joined the ACORN board in November 2018 and is chair of the Standards Committee.
 Trent is Perioperative Services Manager at Burnside War Memorial Hospital.